gerhart01/LiveCloudKd/README.md

 LiveCloudKd /y C:\Microsoft\WinDBG
 ```
 2. Windows registry HKLM\Software\LiveCloudKd\Parameters\WinDbgPath key.
 See RegParam.key for instance.
-3. Standard Windows SDK\WDK, WinDBG or WinDBG with modern UI installation folder (used registry key for search that path).
+3. Standard Windows SDK\WDK, WinDBG or WinDBG with modern UI installation folder (uses registry key for search that path and windbgx command).
 4. If the previous result was not successful, LiveCloudKd tries to run kd.exe, windbg.exe or DbgX.Shell.exe from the same folder.

 Performance comparison with LiveKd from Sysinternals Suite (LiveCloudKd is more performance about 1000 times using ReadInterfaceHvmmDrvInternal interface for reading memory):